a building - founders hall at dusk

 Writing Center

-The Writing Studio, part of the learning center, provides free writing support for Humboldt students at any stage of the writing process.
+The Writing Studio, part of the learning center, provides free writing support for Cal Poly Humboldt students at any stage of the writing process.
 Writers at all levels and in all majors can benefit from visiting the Writing Studio.
-Trained consultants will work with you on many kinds of writing projects and tasks, including brainstorming, crafting a thesis statement, tackling your senior thesis, revising a biology lab report, and improving your grammar and punctuation.
+Trained consultants will work with you on many kinds of writing projects and tasks, including brainstorming, crafting a thesis statement, tackling your senior thesis, revising a lab report, and improving your grammar and punctuation.
 Visit the Writing Center website for more information or to schedule an appointment.

 Library

-The University Library is an essential partner in teaching and learning, research, and community engagement at Humboldt.
-The Library collaborates with Humboldt's diverse campus community to ensure user-centered learning experiences, welcoming environments, and accessible information resources in order to facilitate scholarly inquiry and prepare students to be critical thinkers who are engaged members of their local, regional, and global communities.
+The University Library is an essential partner in teaching, learning, research, and community engagement at Cal Poly Humboldt.
+The Library collaborates with Cal Poly Humboldt’s diverse campus community to ensure user-centered learning experiences, welcoming environments, and accessible information resources in order to facilitate scholarly inquiry and prepare students to be critical thinkers who are engaged members of their local, regional, and global communities.
+The Library’s website is a helpful tool whether you need assistance with research, or are looking for a particular book, but it also makes accessible the other services offered in the Library building.
+Online library services include one of the largest collections of electronic databases and electronic journals among the CSU libraries.
+Visit library.humboldt.edu for more information.

 Office of Graduate Studies

-The Office of Graduate Studies is here to help graduate students succeed through a Master's degree program here at Humboldt.
+The Office of Graduate Studies is here to help graduate students succeed through a Master's degree program here at Cal Poly Humboldt.
 We're always here to provide any assistance you may need to achieve the best educational experience.
 We collaborate with other campus departments to coordinate opportunities that make graduate school accessible for all students.
 If you have any questions or concerns feel free to call us at 707-826-5194 or email hsugrad@humboldt.edu.

 Student Disability Resource Center

 The mission of the Student Disability Resource Center (SDRC) is to promote self-advocacy and to provide service, support, and resources for students with disabilities to maximize educational opportunities while at Cal Poly Humboldt and beyond.
-We strive to create an inclusive and accessible environment at Humboldt by educating the campus community on disability-related issues.
+We strive to create an inclusive and accessible environment at Cal Poly Humboldt by educating the campus community on disability-related issues.
 Visit disability.humboldt.edu for more information.

 Office of Diversity, Equity, and Inclusion

-The Office of Diversity, Equity, and Inclusion is Cal Poly Humboldt’s (HSU) leading force in building bridges of caring, engaging critical social consciousness, and elevating all community members’ sense of belonging, success, and well-being.
+The Office of Diversity, Equity, and Inclusion is Cal Poly Humboldt’s leading force in building bridges of caring, engaging critical social consciousness, and elevating all community members’ sense of belonging, success, and well-being.
 All of this is in service to dismantling oppressive structures in policy and practice (and developing equitable policy and practice).

-The Office of Diversity, Equity, and Inclusion leads the visioning and implementation of Cal Poly Humboldt’s (HSU) quest for inclusive excellence in alignment with the institution’s 2021-2026 Strategic Plan, Future Forward.
-Through compassionate listening and intentional cross-campus and community collaboration, we strive to transform relationships and policies to shape the Humboldt of the future.
+Humboldt’s quest for inclusive excellence in alignment with the institution’s 2021-2026 Strategic Plan, Future Forward.
+Through compassionate listening and intentional cross-campus and community collaboration, we strive to transform relationships and policies to shape the Cal Poly Humboldt of the future.
+To learn more about the Office of Diversity, Equity, and Inclusion and to view the extensive list of resources and services this office offers, visit diversity.humboldt.edu

 Oh Snap!

 Oh SNAP!
-Student Food Programs is a student-driven initiative.Their mission is to increase access to nutritious and culturally appropriate food for all Cal Poly Humboldt (HSU) students by engaging in campus and community partnerships and by raising awareness of food insecurity among our peers.
+Student Food Programs is a student-driven initiative.
+Their mission is to increase access to nutritious and culturally appropriate food for all Cal Poly Humboldt students by engaging in campus and community partnerships, and by raising awareness of food insecurity among our peers.

 Oh SNAP! provides students with basic necessities and connections to community resources.
-Services currently include a campus food pantry, a weekly stand with free fresh fruits and vegetables (during the growing season), CalFresh application assistance, connections to other local food resources, and outreach events.They also provide CalFresh assistance to those who qualify, and pantry and food redistribution services are for matriculated Humboldt students only.
+Services currently include a campus food pantry, a weekly stand with free fresh fruits and vegetables (during the growing season), CalFresh application assistance, connections to other local food resources, and outreach events.
+They also provide CalFresh assistance to anyone who needs it, and pantry and food redistribution services are for matriculated Cal Poly Humboldt students only.
 If you have questions about this please contact ohsnap@humboldt.edu.
 Visit their website hsuohsnap.org for more information.

 Student Health and Wellbeing Services

 SHC is mainly funded by the required Health Services fee, paid as part of the tuition, and billed directly to student accounts.
 SHC services are provided to regularly enrolled students.
 Though most of our services at SHC are free, there are some medical services and supplies that may require a small fee.
-A few examples of these are immunizations, TB skin tests, prescription and over-the-counter medicines, x-rays, laboratory work, and splints / braces.
-For more information, visit wellbeing.humboldt.edu
+A few examples of these are immunizations, TB skin tests, prescription and over-the-counter medicines, x-rays, laboratory work, and splints/braces.
+For more information, visit wellbeing.humboldt.edu.

 University Police Department

 Working 24 hours a day, 365 days a year, University Police Department (UPD) officers enforce all California Penal and Vehicle Codes on and around campus.UPD officers also assist the sheriff’s department calls with any campus-affiliated calls within the city of Arcata.
 We maintain a safe academic environment by being a proactive police force working closely with students, staff, faculty, and community members alike.
 The UPD also offers a variety of services such as online crime reporting, livescan and fingerprinting, safety escorts, and more.
-For more information on the UPD as well as information for all the services provided, visit police.humboldt.edu
+For more information on the UPD as well as information on all the services provided, visit police.humboldt.edu.

 Veteran Enrollment and Transition Services